JeanTheDreamer/Diagnostic-Tool-for-Assessing-and-Increasing-the-Sustainability-of-Renewable-Energy-Projects/README.md

 ## Reading List
 - Is renewable energy sustainable?
 Potential relationships between renewable energy production and the Sustainable Development Goals: https://www.nature.com/articles/s44168-024-00120-6
+- **Users of this tool should refer to the following paper, in which the tool is introduced**:

-- Diagnostic Approach and Tool for Assessing and Increasing the Sustainability of Renewable Energy Projects: https://www.preprints.org/manuscript/202411.1017/v1
+Tian J., Culley S.A., Maier H.R., Zecchin A.C. and Hopeward J. (2024) Diagnostic Approach and Tool for Assessing and Increasing the Sustainability of Renewable Energy Projects.
+Sustainability, 16(24), 10871.
+DOI: 10.3390/su162410871"